hlship/multi/README.md

 * The interface initially expects to consume a symbol then an option spec
 * The `:args` keyword switches over to consuming symbol and argument spec

+The `dispatch` macro normally searches for `defcommand`s in the same namespace, but this can be overridden by providing a list of namespace symbols as the `:namespaces` option.

+Tool documentation comes from the docstring of the first namespace.

 ## defcommand extras

 ## :as \<symbol\>